ibexa/documentation-user/docs/pim/products.md

 ## Product prices

  You can [set a base price and custom prices](manage_prices.md) for the product and for its variants.
- Prices can differ depending on [customer group](../customer_management/manage_customers.md) and [currency](../pim/manage_currencies.md) and be applied according to rules.
+ Prices can differ depending on [customer group](../customer_management/manage_customers.md) and [currency](../pim/manage_currencies.md) and be applied according to the rules.

 ## Product availability and stock

-You can [control a product's availability](manage_availability_and_stock.md), which translates into whether it is being offered for purchase, and the available stock.
+You can [control a product's availability](manage_availability_and_stock.md), which translates into whether it's being offered for purchase, and the available stock.
 You can either set the exact number of product pieces available in stock or indicate that availability is infinite, for example, for digital, downloadable products.

 ## Product catalogs

-You can [create special catalogs](work_with_catalogs.md), for example, to differentiate the offering that is presented to B2B and B2C users, retailers and distributors or different regions.
+You can [create special catalogs](work_with_catalogs.md), for example, to differentiate the offering that's presented to B2B and B2C users, retailers and distributors or different regions.
 Catalogs contain a sub-set of products from the system.

 ![Catalog menu with a sample catalog](img/catalog.png)